-The U.S. Government continues to expand its assistance to foreign victims of trafficking with social services and grants to civil society organizations.
-The U.S. Department of Health and Human Services is the lead agency to issue Letters of Eligibility for foreign children, which allows them to access services and benefits comparable to those provided to refugees in the United States.
+The U.S. Government continues to expand its assistance to foreign victims of trafficking by authorizing access to social services and through the provision of grants to civil society organizations.
+With regard to foreign child victims, the U.S. Department of Health and Human Services is the lead agency to issue Letters of Eligibility for these children, which allows them to access services and benefits comparable to those provided to refugees in the United States.
 A child victim's cooperation with law enforcement is not a prerequisite for receiving a letter of eligibility.

 The United States has also worked to protect children from sexual exploitation and pornography through major public awareness and educational efforts.
-The U.S. Department of Health and Human Services launched a nationwide public awareness campaign, called "Rescue and Restore" which includes the establishment of a National Human Trafficking Resource Center.
+The U.S. Department of Health and Human Services launched a nationwide public awareness campaign, called "Rescue and Restore" which includes the establishment of a National Human Trafficking Resource Center, development of a national hotline, and release of public service announcements, posters, and brochures.
 Our Department of Education has developed and disseminated resource materials into schools.

 Overseas, we funded public awareness campaigns on child sex tourism in Mexico, Brazil, Costa Rica, Thailand, and Cambodia.

-We have worked to promote interagency coordination through multiple task forces from the Cabinet to the working level, including the President's Interagency Task Force on Trafficking in Persons and its Senior Policy Operating Group (which I chair).
+We have worked to promote interagency coordination through multiple task forces from the Cabinet to the working level, including the President's Interagency Task Force on Trafficking in Persons and its Senior Policy Operating Group, which I chair.
 The U.S. government is reaching out to new partners such as health care practitioners and teachers.
-We are also working with the travel, tourism, and hospitality industry, to assist us in countering child sex tourism.
+We are also working with the travel, tourism, and hospitality industry, and are encouraging them to assist us in countering child sex tourism.